-One of Unitata's key commitments to its customers is to ensure that our finished products can be traced back to its origins, namely palm oil mills and further to the plantation level where possible.
+One of Unitata's key commitments to its customers is to ensure that our finished products can be traced back to its origins, namely palm oil mills and further to the plantation level.
+This is particularly important in relation to the implementation of the EU Deforestation Regulation, effective 1 January 2025, requiring full traceability and verification that no deforestation has taken place anywhere along the supply chain.

 Unitata is currently in a favourable position to meet this growing demand due to the direct link with UP's supply of RSPO certified sustainable and segregated palm oil traceable to the plantations.